binateq/json-rest-client/README.md

 The `JsonRestClient` skips `null` values, but doesn't skip empty strings.
 Result URI will be:

 > `https://api.domain.tld/v1/resources?from=2018-04-17T11:37:00&starts-with=&ends-with=bar`

+Also you can use enumerables of primitive types as parameters.

 ```c#
 var resourses6 = await jsonRestClient.GetAsync<Resource[]>($"v1/resources",